Jinssi/ContosoTraders/demo-scripts/autoscaling-cloud-native-apps-azure/overview.md

 ## Walkthrough: Metrics & Dashboards

-1. In the Azure portal, you can navigate to the Azure Container App in the `Gravy-traders-rg` resource group.
+1. In the Azure portal, you can navigate to the Azure Container App in the `gravy-traders-rg` resource group.

    ![ACA](./media/aca.png)